This well-loved forever home of a family still attracts a little ball of fire.

-Being a young child, she may move items around or interact with items or furniture that are on display.
+Being a young child, she may move things around or interact with items or furniture on display.
 Beds or rocking chairs may be her favorites.

-If any children’s toys like dolls are part of an exhibit, she probably plays with them.
-If a doll house is there, she would probably play with that as well.
+If any children’s toys like dolls are part of an exhibit, she may play with them.
+If a doll house is there, she probably plays with that as well.

 Throughout the years, people have had enjoyed the paranormal sports package provided by a spirit child that has no fear of the living.
 The spirit of Eda has enjoyed being in her house; doing all the things she liked to do while alive.

 The spirit of Eda has been here since she died, and has kept the Jordan clan company all those years the family owned the home.
 She was probably also there when the Church of the Nazarene owned the home, but may have not been so visible.
 When the home became a house museum, she became very active indeed.
 Staff and perhaps visitors have seen her and heard her.